SrnrZ/trained_ml_model_and_heart_app/README.md

 The Streamlit app allows users to input various health-related variables to estimate a health-related outcome based on the model's predictions.
 Key Features:

 1. User Input for Health Variables: The app presents a form where users can enter health data that follow the features the a machine learning model was trained on.

-2. Predictive Model Integration: The app then compiles the input data into a dictionary (example_input) and passes it to a predefined predict function.
+3. Predictive Model Integration: The app then compiles the input data into a dictionary (example_input) and passes it to a predefined predict function.
 The predict function uses the input data to generate an outcome estimate, which is then displayed to the user.

-3. Output: Once the user submits their information, the app calls the predict function, which uses a machine learning model to generate a prediction.
+4. Output: Once the user submits their information, the app calls the predict function, which uses a machine learning model to generate a prediction.

 **Key Findings Summary**

 1. Data Imbalance Impact: Due to the high imbalance in heart disease cases, models without resampling performed poorly in recall, failing to identify a large portion of positive cases.
 The high imbalance led to an initial high accuracy rate, which, however, is unsuitable for categorical (label) problems.

 2. Effectiveness of Resampling: Undersampling improved model performance by forcing the classifier to pay more attention to minority cases, though it led to some data loss. , This has succesfully been addressed with resampling the data, increasing the recall rate for True Positives from 0.1 up to over 0.8.

 3. Random Forest Model: The Random Forest Model appeared to be suitable fort he data set.
 4. Hyperparameter Tuning: Tuning hyperparameters improved recall effectiveness by 3 basis points and thus made a fair performance increase contribution, though not as much as resampling.

-5. Risk Contribution Function: Appeared to provide a good overview of the impact of certain features regarding given samples, improving the understanding of indivual risk patterns.
+5. Risk Contribution Function: Appeared to provide a good overview of the impact of certain features regarding given samples, improving the understanding of indivual risk patterns:

 6. Risk Indicator Application: This app could be used in a healthcare setting to provide individuals with first insights into health risks based on their self-reported lifestyle and health data.
 It allows for quick screening without requiring detailed medical records.

 **Result evaluation and conclusion**